audioscavenger/save-image-extended-comfyui/README.md

 - [x] delimiter is now whatever you want, free field.
 Limited to 16 characters tho
 - [x] all is instance methods, previously we had @staticmethods.
 Why?
 Don't know.
 - [x] check get_latest_counter: does it still work with subfolders? yessir
+- [ ] bugfix: when using /name in foldername_keys, Comfy thinks you want to save outside the output folder
 - [ ] what is job_custom_text?
 - [ ] what is jobs.json?
 History, alraight.
 What do you do with that?
 Can we disable it?
 - [ ] improve get_latest_counter: fails when user renames files: appends text after counter